yuningDING/multi-task-argument-mining/README.md

 # Multi-Task Argument Mining

-This is the code to 2023 ACL Finding paper for <br>Score It All Together: A Multi-Task Learning Study on Automatic Scoring of Argumentative Essays</br>.
+This is the code to 2023 ACL Finding paper for <br>[Score It All Together: A Multi-Task Learning Study on Automatic Scoring of Argumentative Essays](https://aclanthology.org/2023.findings-acl.825.pdf)</br>

 In Study 1, we show that the automatic scoring of argument quality benefits from additional information about context, writing prompt and argument type.